Gooru/ln-dap/README.md

 - Create a new package under org.gooru.dep for the new dep
 - Define a kafka consumer class by inheriting KafkaConsumerTemplate and provide implementation for abstract methods
 - Define a processor for processing of the record
+- Register the new DEP in ConsumerFactory so that system knows how to create new instance

 ### Build